tripal/tripal_doc/docs/install/docker.rst

    - The ``--volume=[localpath]:[containerpath]`` ensures that your local changes will be sync'd with that directory inside the container.
 This makes development in the container a lot easier!

   The command above was written for linux or mac users.
 Here is some information for Windows users.
-   - For Windows users the above command will not works as written.
+   - For Windows users the above command will not work as written.
 Specifically, the ``$(pwd)`` needs to be replaced with the absolute path in including the t4 directory.

    .. code-block:: bash